ejordangottlieb/pyswmap/README.md

 3. The PSID Offset:      psidoffset  (an integer)
     Note: In the absence of this value a default of 6 will be used

-One of the two following values:
+One of the two following values (both can be supplied if the resulting calculations is equivalent):
-4a.
-The Sharing Ratio:    ratio       (an integer)
+4. The Sharing Ratio:    ratio       (an integer)
-                   or
+<p>or</p>
-4b.
-The EA Length:        ealen       (an integer)
+4. The EA Length:        ealen       (an integer)

 This will result in the both calculated and validated class variables:
 - m.rulev4: The IPv4 rule prefix used by a particular mapping rule.